jroderic-07/system-configurations/README.md

 or
 > source ~/.zshrc

-If you update the configurations in your home directory, you can export them to this clone of the repository by running:
+If you update the configurations in your home directory, you can export them to a clone of the repository by running:
 > export-configs

 To revert back to using an older version of your configuration files, run: